MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

     :::image type="content" source="media/change-prompt-output/gpt-output-json-flow.png" alt-text="Screenshot of the email body with the JSON fields.":::

 ## Frequently asked questions

 ### No JSON is returned in auto-detect mode

-It is possible that no JSON is returned after clicking on **Test prompt** with the auto-detect mode activated.
-It may be because the prompt instructions contradict with the system instruction of returning a JSON.
-It could be solved by changing a bit the prompt instruction and test again.
+It's possible that no JSON is returned after selecting **Test prompt** with the auto-detect mode activated.
+It might be because the prompt instructions contradict with the system instruction of returning a JSON.
+It could be solved by changing the prompt instruction and test again.

-### JSON format is not updated at prompt runtime
+### JSON format isn't updated at prompt runtime

-The latest JSON format detected (in auto-detect mode) or the latest JSON format defined (in custom mode) will be recorded at prompt save time.
-This recorded JSON format will be applied at prompt runtime, ensuring the  consistency of the response format even when dynamic inputs to the prompt are changing.
+The latest JSON format detected in auto-detect mode or the latest JSON format defined in custom mode is recorded at prompt save time.
+This recorded JSON format is applied at prompt runtime, ensuring the  consistency of the response format even when dynamic inputs to the prompt are changing.

 ## Limitations